Spaciblo/spaciblo-core/README.md

 ## Database setup

 Spaciblō works with PostgreSQL.
-Look at the top of the Makefile for the username/password/database settings that the make targets use during development.
+Look at the top of the [Makefile](https://github.com/Spaciblo/spaciblo-core/blob/master/Makefile) for the username/password/database settings that the make targets use during development.
+You could change those, but for now just use the defaults.

 ## Development

-During dev, it's handy to install demo templates and a space:
+During dev, it's handy to install demo templates and a couple of spaces:

 	make install_demo

-The `make run_{api,sim,ws}` targets will set environment variables useful during dev and run one of the services, but most of the time it's easier to start all of the services in one process like so:
+There are three services that make up Spaciblō, but during development it's easiest to run them all together in one process like so:

 	make run_all

-Point your browser at [https://127.0.0.1:9000](https://127.0.0.1:9000/).
+Now, point your browser at [https://127.0.0.1:9000](https://127.0.0.1:9000/).

-By default, the service is using a self-signed cert so you will need to reassure your browser that it's ok by creating a security exception.
-On firefox, you may need to do that for both the [web service](https://127.0.0.1:9000/) and for the [WebSocket service](https://127.0.0.1:9020/).
+By default, the service uses a self-signed cert so you will need to reassure your browser that it's ok by creating a security exception.
+On firefox, you will need to do that for both the [web service](https://127.0.0.1:9000/) and for the [WebSocket service](https://127.0.0.1:9020/).
+On Chrome, a security exception for port 9000 will automatically apply to port 9020.

-Now, click a cube and to enter a space.
-Use the arrow keys to move around.
+Now, click one of the space names listed in the middle of the page to enter a space.
+Use the arrow keys or WASD to move around.

-Point a second browser at the same URL and they'll see each others' avatars.
+Point a second browser at the same URL and they'll see each others' avatars and (WebRTC willing) be able to hear each other.

-If you use the run_all target and want to access the service through a firewall or inside a cloud security group, you'll need to open up port 9000 (HTTP) and 9020 (WebSocket to sim proxy).

-If you want to run the services in their own processes, look in the Makefile to see what environment variables need to be set to determine ports, DB settings, etc.
+If your machine is recognized by WebVR as VR-ready then you'll see a link in the bottom right hand corner that will let you enter the space in VR.

 ## Generating new protobuf code